akauppi/MissingManualSolidWorks4Makers/Wishes to Solidworks.md

    ![](.images/editing-sketches-blocked.png)

-- It does not seem logical where the limit between allowed and blocked material is (some of it is basic, like sketching)
+- It does not seem logical where the limit between allowed and blocked material is (some of it is basic, like "Editing Sketches").

-**Track**:

-- [ ] Going to get any response to [tweet on 10-Aug-22](https://twitter.com/shotduck7/status/1557346584475615232?s=20&t=QVq-cItwCGn3lkpqiQrBzQ)

 ## Focused Twitter or Chat support for SolidWorks for Makers